Fefedu973/Activity-Condenser/README.md

 - Installation of the application with the modules provided + python + modification of a module automatically
 - Update With auto launch GUI
 - Update GUI
+- Create a workaround for the button link (maybe a better discord optional plugin?
+I dont know maybe a script to paste in the discord console if you have any idea tell me!)

+Of course you can help me with pull requests !

 ---